numpy/numpy/.github/PULL_REQUEST_TEMPLATE.md

 ## First time committer introduction
 <!-- If you are new to the NumPy community, please introduce yourself.
 How do you
  use NumPy, what prompted you to make this contribution.
-We are a community of mostly volunteers, and much of what we accept into is based around trust of your judgement.
-Help us believe in you.
+We are a community of mostly volunteers, and getting to know you helps us trust your judgement and welcome you into the community.
 -->